CallaRudolph/php-hair-salon/README.md

 # _Hair Salon_

-#### _PHP Database Basics Independent Project, 7.14.2017_
+#### _PHP Database Basics Independent Project for Epicodus, 7.14.2017_

-#### By _**Calla Rudolph**_
+#### By _**Calla Rudolph (<mailto:callarudolph@gmail.com>)**_

 ## Description

 _This PHP database project allows a salon owner to manage individual stylists from a list.
 Each stylist can be edited or deleted.
 Every stylist can maintain a list of active clients.
-Each client can also be edited or deleted._
+Each client can also be edited or deleted.
+This database makes use of a foreign key between a stylist and clients, as there is a one-to-many relationship present._

 ## Setup Requirements